-- I write about five programs each week, on average, and I continue to enjoy making them "literate."
-I often tear up the first draft or two, after I see how things are going, because algorithms tend to be full or surprises.
+- I write about five programs each week, on average, and I continue to enjoy making them "literate".
+I often tear up the first draft or two, after I see how things are going, because algorithms tend to be full of surprises.
 I often make close studies of code written by the leading experts in whatever kind of application I'm currently studying; but I also try to rethink everything from scratch.
 I make many mistakes, but afterwards I try to help my readers to avoid them.

 - How do you define the idea of designing a programming language?
 Is it a tool to express ideas or a tool to express goals?